sms1sis/Compare_two_folders/README.md

     *   **Hidden Files**: By default, hidden files (those starting with a `.`) are ignored.
 Use the `--hidden` flag to include them.
     *   **File Types**: Filter the comparison to include only specific file extensions (e.g., `.txt`, `.jpg`).
 *   **Parallelization Control**: Manually set the number of threads to use in batch mode for fine-grained performance tuning.
-*   **Sorted Output**: All file lists in the output are alphabetically sorted for consistent and easy-to-read results.
+*   **Sorted Output**: All file lists in the output are alphabetically sorted by default for consistent and easy-to-read results.
+This can be disabled using the `--no-sort` flag for maximum performance.
-*   **Verbose Output**: Option to display the actual cryptographic hash values for matched and differing files.
+*   **Verbose Output**: Option to display the actual cryptographic hash values, exact file sizes, or formatted timestamps for matched and differing files.
 *   **Subfolder Traversal**: Control whether the comparison should include files within subdirectories recursively or only operate on the top-level files.
 *   **Colorized Terminal Output**: Intuitive color-coding (green for matches, red for differences, blue for missing/extra files) enhances readability in real-time feedback and final reports.
 *   **Exportable Reports**: Save comparison results in `JSON` or `TXT` formats for further analysis or record-keeping (Batch mode only).